 - Training / Experience in keeping laboratory notebooks, electronic data, and physical records.

-- Training / Experience in preparing experimental procedures and technical reports.
+- Training / Experience in preparing and following standard operating procedures, experimental procedures, and technical reports.

 - Knowledge, Skills & Abilities